pranita09/hashnode-backup/clfgwa4bt001409mo6s5d8ubv.md

 });
 ```

-Promise has two callback functions as arguments that are `resolve` and `reject`.
+Promise takes a single callback function as an argument.
+The callback function takes two arguments that are `resolve` and `reject`.

 * `resolve` - If the request is successful promise will be resolved using the resolve() method and the state is changed to fulfilled.